Skip to main content

 Entities Subject to Physical Security Risk Analysis

-According to Law No. 333/2003, the following entities are required to conduct physical security risk analysis (PSRA):
+According to Law No. 333/2003, the following entities are required to conduct a physical security risk analysis (PSRA):

 • Commercial companies, regardless of the nature of their share capital and organizational form.